Cumulocity-IoT/apama-streaming-analytics-docker-samples/applications/Secrets/README.md

 This sample demonstrates how to use secrets in Docker and Kubernetes to set variables in correlator config files.
 The secrets can then be loaded at runtime into a correlator or other containers.
 This can be used to securely provide credentials to the system.
+In addition, the same pattern can be used with Docker configs or Kubernetes config maps to manage non-secret runtime configuration.

 Running with Docker
 ==============